kellyjadams/kellyjadams/README.md

-👋 Hi, I’m Kelly, a data analyst from the US.
+👋 Hi, I’m Kelly, an analytics engineer from the US.

 ## 🙋‍♀️ About Me